What is Lower Segment Caesarean Section (LSCS) Surgery?

-Lower Segment Cesarean Section (LSCS) is a surgical procedure that involves delivering a baby through an incision made in the lower segment of the uterus.
-Also known as a C-section, LSCS is performed when vaginal delivery poses risks to the mother or the baby or in situations where labour progression is not proceeding smoothly.
+Lower Segment Cesarean Section (LSCS) is a surgical procedure used to deliver a baby through an incision made in the lower segment of the uterus.
+LSCS is also known as a C-section and is performed when vaginal delivery poses risks to the mother or the baby or in situations where labour progression is not proceeding smoothly.

 LSCS is a carefully orchestrated medical intervention that requires a skilled surgical team.
-The procedure begins with an incision made horizontally just above the pubic hairline, resulting in a smaller scar that is easily hidden.
-This approach minimizes the impact on abdominal muscles, leading to quicker recovery times compared to traditional vertical incisions.
+Its procedure begins with an incision made horizontally just above the pubic hairline, resulting in a smaller scar that is easily hidden.
+This approach minimises the impact on abdominal muscles, leading to quicker recovery times compared to traditional vertical incisions.

 There are various reasons why a healthcare provider might recommend LSCS, including:

-What they do for LSCS (Lower Segment Cesarean Section) Surgery Procedure
+What is the LSCS (Lower Segment Cesarean Section) Surgery Procedure?

 • Patient Evaluation: Before the surgery, the medical team evaluates the mother's medical history, current health status, and reasons for choosing LSCS.